Khovanov homotopy type, Burnside category, and products: Khovanov homotopy type of a disjoint union and connected sum

-Construct the $\KA{1}$-module spectrum $\KhSpace(K_1)$ using some pointed spacial refinement for $K_1$.
-Restricting to the subsets $S_u$ (and the correspondences between them), we get a pointed spacial refinement for $K_0$, which we use to construct the $\KA{1}$-module spectrum $\KhSpace(K_0)$.
-With the CW complex structures from \Proposition{cwcomplex-box-hocolim}, $\KhSpace(K_0)$ can be identified with a subquotient complex of $\KhSpace(K_1)$, leading to a two-step zig-zag of maps connecting them.
-The maps are plainly $\KA{1}$-equivariant, and since they induce isomorphisms on homology, they are stable homotopy equivalences. \end{proof}
+Construct the $\KA{1}$-module spectrum $\KhSpace(K_1)$ using some pointed spatial refinement $\wt{F}_\Kh(K_1)$ for $K_1$.
+Restricting to the subsets $S_u$ and the correspondences between them, we get a pointed spatial refinement $\wt{F}_\Kh(K_0)$ for $K_0$, which we use to construct the $\KA{1}$-module spectrum $\KhSpace(K_0)$.
+With the CW complex structures from \Proposition{cwcomplex-box-hocolim}, $\hocolim(\wt{F}^+_{\Kh}(K_0))$ can be identified with a subquotient complex of $\hocolim(\wt{F}^+_{\Kh}(K_1))$, leading to a two-step zig-zag of maps connecting $\KhSpace(K_1)$ and $\KhSpace(K_2)$.
+Since the Reidemeister moves do not cross the basepoint, it is immediate from the definitions of these sub- and quotient complexes that the maps are $\KA{1}$-equivariant.
+Since they also induce isomorphisms on homology, they are weak equivalences. \end{proof}

-For the rest of this section, fix a link diagram for $K_1\amalg K_2$, which is a disjoint union of link diagrams for $K_1$ and $K_2$, with $n_1$ and $n_2$ crossings respectively, and fix basepoints $p_i$ on $K_i$ so that the two basepoints are next to one another.
-The \emph{(derived) tensor product} of the spectra $\KhSpace(K_1)$ and $\KhSpace(K_2)$ is the homotopy colimit of the diagram
+For the rest of this section, fix a link diagram for $K_1\amalg K_2$, which is a disjoint union of link diagrams for $K_1$ and $K_2$, with $n_1$ and $n_2$ crossings respectively, and fix basepoints $p_i$ on $K_i$ so that the two basepoints are next to one another (i.e., on the boundary of the same component of $S^2\setminus (K_1\amalg K_2)$).

+Recall: \begin{definition} The \emph{(derived) tensor product} of the module spectra $\KhSpace(K_1)$ and $\KhSpace(K_2)$ is the homotopy colimit of the diagram